 WP Smush – Image optimization will be key in keeping your website running quickly, and although you should be optimizing image before uploading them, this will compress them further on upload.

-Yoast SEO – Helps make your posts SEO friendly by identifying keywords and analysing how reader – and Google friendly – your post is.
+Yoast SEO – Helps make your posts SEO friendly by identifying keywords and analysing how reader – and Google friendly – your post is But don’t take it as gospel and don’t try for all green lights.
+(More on this in my SEO for Travel Bloggers post)

 CLAIM YOUR SOCIAL MEDIA HANDLES